-Surgery is a medical treatment performed by a surgeon or a surgical oncologist to remove cancer from the body or repair a part of the body affected by cancer.
-It’s sometimes called an operation or surgical resection.
+Surgery is a way to remove cancer from the body or repair a part of the body affected by cancer.
+It usually involves cutting into the body.

 Information about the surgeon